-All volunteers are met at the airport by our dedicated Costa Rica team and taken by private transfer to our training centre.
-Your Volunteer Coordinator will provide you with recommended flights.
+All volunteers are met at the airport by our Costa Rica team and taken to our Fieldbase.
+You will be provided with recommended flights.

-Before you start volunteering on projects, you will participate in a 3-4-day orientation and induction.
+Before you start volunteering on projects, you will participate in a 3-4-day induction.
 Expect a busy few day as you get to know your fellow volunteers and get prepared for Expedition life.